johanjeuring/johanjeuring.github.io/_pages/about.md

 Besides my academic affiliations, I am Chief Scientific Officer of [DialogueTrainer](https://www.dialoguetrainer.com), and chairman of Stichting Stilt.

-I initiate and lead research, education, innovation, and change in technology for education.
+I initiate and lead research, education, innovation and change in technology for education.

 I will be on sabbatical in the academic year 2023-2024.